aiven/aiven-docs/docs/products/opensearch/howto/opensearch-log-integration.md

 import ConsoleLabel from "@site/src/components/ConsoleIcons"

-Aiven provides a service integration that allows you to send your logs from several services, such as Aiven for Apache Kafka®, PostgreSQL®, Apache Cassandra®, OpenSearch®, Caching, and Grafana®, to Aiven for OpenSearch®.
-Making it possible for you to use OpenSearch to gain more insight and control over your logs.
+Aiven provides a service integration that allows you to send your logs from several services, such as Aiven for Apache Kafka®, PostgreSQL®, Apache Cassandra®, OpenSearch®, Caching, and Grafana®, to Aiven for OpenSearch®, allowing you to use OpenSearch to gain more insight and control over your logs.

 :::tip
-Check a short [video
-tutorial](https://www.youtube.com/watch?v=f4y9nPadO-M) for an end-to-end example of how to enable your Aiven for OpenSearch® log integration.
+See this [video tutorial](https://www.youtube.com/watch?v=f4y9nPadO-M) for an end-to-end example of how to enable your Aiven for OpenSearch® log integration.
 :::